SimKuanGOH/XMUM_AIHUB/README.md

-# XMUM_AIHUB

-Rules and Tutorial on Remote Login, Module Loading, and Job Submission with Slurm
+## Rules and Tutorial on Remote Login, Module Loading, and Job Submission with Slurm